philipturner/ARHeadsetKit/README.md

 ## How to Configure ARHeadsetKit from Scratch

-In Xcode, go to File -> Project.
-In the template window that pops up, choose "App" under the "Application" section of iOS templates.
-This template is already selected by default.
-Do not use Xcode's AR template, because that creates a Storyboard.
-Xcode Storyboards (except for launch screens) have been made obsolete by [SwiftUI](https://developer.apple.com/xcode/swiftui) and will break ARHeadsetKit.
-Select "SwiftUI" instead of "Storyboard" under the interface options.
-Give your project a name, then click "Next" and finally "Create".

-In the project navigator on the left of the editor, click the project folder at the very top, which has a blue Xcode logo next to it.
-You will open a list of various settings about your project.
-A section to the right of project navigator says `PROJECT` and `TARGETS`, with both words containing your project's name under them.
+Follow the "Creating an Xcode project" section of the [quick start](docs/building-documentation.md) guide.
+Name your project something other than "ARHeadsetKit Documentation".
+In the project navigator on the left of the Xcode window, click the folder at the very top with your project's name.
+The project settings will open, with a sidebar stating `PROJECT` and `TARGETS`.
 Click your project's name under `TARGETS`.
-In a tab bar at the top, "General" will be highlighted and appear next to "Signing &amp; Capabilities".
+In the tab bar at the top, ensure that "General" is selected.

-If you are only using ARHeadsetKit for its utility functions (such as [`MTLLayeredBuffer`](docs/articles/layered-buffer.md)), you do not need to modify the project's Info.plist.
 If your app provides an AR experience supported by ARHeadsetKit, follow [this guide](docs/property-list-keys.md) to configure your app's Info.plist correctly.
 Otherwise, your app will crash on launch.
+You do not need to perform this step if you will only use ARHeadsetKit for its utility functions (such as [`MTLLayeredBuffer`](docs/articles/layered-buffer.md)).

 ## Choosing a Swift Package vs. an Xcode Framework